GerritCodeReview/plugins_cloud-notifications/src/main/resources/Documentation/api.md

 `'GET /accounts/{account-id}/devices/{device-id}/tokens'`

-Retrieves a list of registered tokens by a device hold by the Gerrit server instance.
+Retrieve a list of registered tokens by a device hold by the Gerrit server instance.

 *Request*
 This request requires an authenticated call and only returns information if account-id is the authenticated account.
 This method returns a list of *CloudNotificationInfo* entities (see below).